 If you are e-filing, you have until January 31st of the year following the tax year.
 HMRC does not offer extensions.
 For payment, the UK has a withholding system (PAYE) that will go through your employer’s payroll.
 For non-wage income that does not have withholding, payments are due on January 31st of the tax year.
 Payments must be completed by the 31st of July following the tax year.

-Social Security in the UK
+Social Security in the United Kingdom

 As a general rule of thumb, expatriates are going to be required to pay into the UK’s National Insurance once they have taken up employment (or are self-employed).
 This is required in order to cover the costs of health insurance, welfare, pension plans, workers compensation and unemployment insurance, as well as other social programs currently in place in the UK.
 Per the US – UK Social Security Agreement, you will be required to pay Social Security to the country you are working in.
 However, if your employer sends you to the UK for five years or less, you will continue to be covered by Social Security on US expat taxes and exempt from coverage in the UK.
 If you are self-employed, you will pay to the country in which you reside.